LucatonyRaudales/blazestack-fire-incident/Readme.md

 * [ ] `POST /api/incidents` (multipart) uploads an image and returns `imageUrl`
 * [ ] `GET /api/incidents` lists items with `createdAt`
 * [ ] Uploaded files are reachable under `http://localhost:3000/uploads/...`

----

-## 🧾 License

-MIT — do what you love.
-Credit appreciated.